Storage Share Newsletter 2019

 What’s for U-Pick?

-For herbs, there are a few tiny remaining sprigs of thyme, oregano, and for parsley, we’ll also have to check when it’s not dark out.
+For herbs, there will be a few tiny remaining sprigs of thyme and oregano.

 Nuts and Bolts

-If you can’t make it on Thursday please call or email, and we’ll make arrangements to get you your share.
+If you can’t make it on Thursday please call or email, and we’ll make arrangements to get you your share at a later date.

-WINTER STORE– Second TUESDAYS — December 12, January 9, February 13.
+WINTER STORE– Second TUESDAYS — December 10, January 14, February 11.
 11am – 4pm.
 Like last year, these days we’ll have a simple, small layout of veggies set out for you to purchase by the pound.
 We expect to be washing roots for wholesale in the barn and it will be tight quarters.
-In December we may have a few other crops, but probably just carrots, beets, parsnips and radishes.
+In December we may have a few other crops, but probably just carrots, beets, parsnips, radishes and cabbage.
 We will send out a reminder email.
 If you got this in an email you will get that reminder.
 The winter store is open to anyone — If you have family or friends who might be interested, they can come on over, and have them email us and we’ll get them on the reminder list.
 If you can’t make it on those days, you’ll be able to pre-order by email and we’ll set it aside for you to pickup when you can.